mx3m/mx3m.github.io/_posts/2013-12-19-im-not-a-designer.markdown

 This is what I'm currently working on.
 Cause I have clients.
 Happy clients it seems.
 But still, I just cannot be that self-proclaimed "designer" and expect people to take my word for it.
 So what does it take?

 My two cents: it takes result.
 And it's just too early for me to say it worked or not.
-I don't worry.
-This time will come.
+But it'll come.
+Until then, well, I'm not a designer.